School Counseling, MEd (online)

 All online students attend a study for two weeks at the UMass Dartmouth campus where they complete two clinical courses.
 These clinical courses are taught during the first summer of the program over a two week period, and students must be present at UMass Dartmouth to complete this work.
 Typically, the clinical courses are held from the last week of June through the first week of July.
 Housing is available to all online students at a reasonable rate (housing information will be provided by the program director upon request).
 The class will be a cohort of students from Massachusetts, other states, and international locations, and the program requires that all students in this cohort participate and follow the program of study exactly.

-Click here for a breakdown of the cost.
+Click here for a breakdown of the fees.
 All online students pay the graduate credit fee associated with the College of Advancing and Professional Studies, regardless of residency location.
+Please visit our waiver policy page to learn more.